 What was your favorite thing about going to summer camp as a child?
 I loved swimming in the lake, doing crafts, visiting the canteen and crushing on the hot lifeguards.
 They all seemed so wordly to my ten-year-old self.
 I hope they’re not all bald and paunchy now.
 I’d be so disappointed.
 Anywhoo.

 As I decorated the summer Hoosier, I began to realize just how much camp decor we have.
-I don’t normally do themes, but figured it would be fun to give our bedroom and bathroom a quick and inexpensive refresh for the warmer months.
+I don’t normally do themes, but figured it would be fun to give our bedroom and bathroom a quick and inexpensive refresh for the summer months.

 The Hudson’s Bay blanket featured in the fire starters post became the jumping off point for the color scheme.
 These blankets are traditionally wool, but mine is acrylic and very lightweight.
 It’s all we need for a bed covering in the summer.

 I used the back side of a Christmas pillow for the bolster.

 The map pillow is made from a bandana given to my husband at one of his favorite trail races.

 Several years ago, one of our sweet nieces embellished this vintage paint-by-numbers scene with a daring saying.
 I just love it!
 I’ve had the cottage arrow for ages, and recently found the red arrow at an antique store.